nuxt/scripts/docs/content/scripts/support/crisp.md

 The default slot is used to display content that will always be visible.

-Tip: It's best to leave this empty as the Crisp replaces this component in its own component.
+Tip: It's best to leave this empty as crisp replaces this component in its own component.

 **awaitingLoad**

-The slot is used to display content while the Crisp is loading.
+The slot is used to display content while crisp is loading.

 ```vue
 <template>